 Invest In Your Labor-Asset

 By 2020, 40% of the US workforce will not be full-time workers.
 Being your own boss will be the new norm.
 Labor is your biggest asset.
-It is crucial to build the value of your work by actively trying to learn new things.
+It is crucial to building the value of your work by actively trying to learn new things.
 Keep independence at the forefront of your mind and broaden your skill set.
 Be driven by the things you want to do not the things you need to do.

 “No matter what your profession, you are a business owner – your business sells labor and manages assets to support the spending needs of your family.
 Labor is likely your largest asset and must be actively managed just like your finances.” – Douglas McCormick